minhthangbk/ztachip/README.md

 cd ../fs
 python3 bin2c.py
 cd ..
-make clean all -f makefile.kernels make clean all
+make clean all -f makefile.quant make clean all -f makefile.kernels make clean all
 ```

-## Build ztachip as micropython port
+## Build procedure for demo #2 - AI+Vision+Micropython
+This example is similar to example 1 except that the program is using a [Python programming interface](micropython/MicropythonUserGuide.md)

+This demo is shown in this [video](https://www.youtube.com/watch?v=nLGmmw7-PYs)

-You are required to complete the previous build procedure for standalone image even if your
+You are required to complete first the build procedure for demo #1 above.
-target image is micropython image.
-Below is procedure to build micropython image after you have completed the standalone image build procedure.
+Then follow with a micropython build below.

 ```
 git clone https://github.com/micropython/micropython.git